 Download the CT tutoring center schedule.

 Join CCPT faculty for tutoring at the locations listed in this schedule.

 Gain extra help from instructors in electronics engineering technology, mechatronics and math on Fridays in CALT 350.

-Connect with employers to determine their needs and promote opportunites for students and recent graduates.
+Connect with employers to determine their needs and promote opportunities for students and recent graduates.